Asiana says to beef up training of pilots shifting to new jets

 The pilot in charge of landing the plane was in training on the 777, while seated next to him was a co-pilot on his first flight as an instructor.
 Both were experienced pilots, although they had not flown together before, the U.S. National Transportation Safety Board said.

-“We will bolster our training program...when a pilot converts to a jet from a different manufacturer,” Asiana said in a presentation to the government, which was shown to reporters.
+“We will bolster our training programme...when a pilot converts to a jet from a different manufacturer,” Asiana said in a presentation to the government, which was shown to reporters.

 He had flown Airbus planes before switching to the Boeing 777.